 As a foster family, your primary responsibility is to love and take care of the dog as if it were your own.

 This dog will need time to feel secure and therefore be his or herself.

-Slowly integrating the dog into your desired lifestyle expectations is the key to a happy, fulfilling transition and foster experience.
+Slowly integrating the dog into your desired lifestyle is the key to a happy, fulfilling transition and foster experience.
+Slowly is the key.

 You will also be asked to make your foster dog available to prospective adopters.